jgbishop/sxs-settings/messages/post_install_readme.txt

 Thanks for installing the Side-by-Side Settings plug-in for Sublime Text!
-This plug-in adds three new commands to the command palette:
+This plug-in adds three new commands to the command palette (only two are added in Sublime Text 2):

   1. Side-by-Side: Select a File (Ctrl+K, Ctrl+S)
+     Note that this command is only available in Sublime Text 3.
 Opens a panel displaying all of the .sublime-settings and .sublime-keymap files in the Sublime Text environment.
 For more on how to use this command, see the corresponding section below.

   2. Side-by-Side: Sublime Settings
      Opens both default and user Sublime Text settings side by side in a new